 Regular drinking of juice for one or more month reduces UTIs episodes.
 Researches indicate it can be used as an adjunctive treatment in UTI.

 Antioxidants are those substance which prevent oxidation or reactions promoted by oxygen, peroxides, or free radicals.
-Free radicals are formed in body either from normal metabolic processes or by exposure to external sources (X-rays, ozone, cigarette smoking, chemicals, pollution etc.).
-Free radicals are highly reactive and can attack the healthy cells of the body, causing them to lose their structure and function.
-Damage to cells leads to premature ageing and development and progression of many diseases.
+Free radicals are formed in the body either from normal metabolic processes or by exposure to external sources (X-rays, ozone, cigarette smoking, chemicals, pollution, etc.).
+Free radicals are highly reactive, and can attack the healthy cells of the body, causing them to lose their structure, and function.
+Damage to cells leads to premature aging, and development, and progression of many diseases.

-Intake of potent antioxidants, such as Cranberry helps to maintain normal functioning and integrity of cells and thus delaying the ageing process and keeping good health.
+Intake of potent antioxidants, such as Cranberry helps to maintain normal functioning, and integrity of cells, and thus delaying the aging process, and keeping good health.
 The free radical scavenging activity of Cranberry is comparable or superior to that of vitamin E, another antioxidant.